minio/docs/source/operations/troubleshooting.rst

 Call Home
 ---------

-Call Home functionality automates the collection and uploading of diagnostic data or error logs to SUBNET.
+MinIO's opt-in Call Home service automates the collection and uploading of diagnostic data or error logs to SUBNET.
-You must have an active SUBNET registration for the deployment and the deployment must be able to access the Internet to use Call Home.
+Call Home requires the cluster have both an active SUBNET registration and reliable access to the internet.

 .. important::